wp-plugins/tagregator/readme.txt

 * [NEW] Add a basic logger to assist with troubleshooting API calls.
 * [UPDATE] Imported posts will no longer appear in front-end search results.
 * [UPDATE] Show an excerpt instead of the full post if the content is longer than 200 characters.
+* [FIX] Using a semaphore to prevent race conditions which resulted in duplicated posts.

 = v0.5 (2014-07-23) =
 * [NEW] Add Google+ media source (props [fahmiadib](https://profiles.wordpress.org/fahmiadib)).